borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 npc element can give a bonus weapon, npc can give some unique stuff though if you talk right to them or smth tip about which weapon is effective against upcoming enemy

-# Gear
+# Gear  and upgrades.

 the upgrade system to also be split into two categories of stats/skills.
 The ones you upgrade with alien material, and the ones you upgrade using mechanical parts.
-But once you've crossed a threshold in one of the two trees/stats, you are locked into that category and the player sprite changes accordingly. and that comes as A SURPRISE! like suddenly, you're stuck with your choices I would like the forced evolution at some point, as it makes the choices made more REAL to the player. i.e. you go along and along and suddenly all the choices you made matter
+But once you've crossed a threshold in one of the two trees/stats, you are locked into that category and the player sprite changes accordingly. and that comes as A SURPRISE! like suddenly, you're stuck with your choices I would like the forced evolution at some point, as it makes the choices made more REAL to the player. i.e. you go along and along and suddenly all the choices you made matter. there is an option to not upgrade by being a good player and just walking by. then there would be an end, where the player stays human and the NPCs do something else.

 # Aliens